 The following is to reveal more important factors as to why the early movement is essential to early learning.
 Children without motor stimulation cannot learn.
 Movement and experience helps an infant gather information.
 Sensory information comes from the environment by way of a child’s skin, nose, eyes, ears, taste buds and nerve receptors.

-Recent research reveals that babies are spending up to 60 waking hours a week in baby carriers, car seats, high chairs etc. (Pica 2006) Precious developmental time is spent in confinement with little opportunity to increase their balance, stability, sensory/motor and cognitive skills.
+Research reveals that babies are spending up to 60 waking hours a week in baby carriers, car seats, high chairs etc. (Pica 2006) Precious developmental time is spent in confinement with little opportunity to increase their balance, stability, sensory/motor and cognitive skills.
 (Lana Whitehead 2010) Brain priming movements revealed are based on building and improving these neurological pathways.
 Thus, the key to early learning is stimulated by reflexes which develop into movement exploration.
 Once the exploration experiences are repeated, nerve pathways are created and neural memories are established.
 These neural pathways set down intricate networks that direct a child’s higher level brain development.
 The more plentiful and diverse the experiences, the more complex patterns for memory, learning and reasoning will be established.
 (Hannaford 2005)